gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 - It stands for Demilitarized Zone
 - It is a special network zone that exposes one device directly to the internet, bypassing the router’s firewall protections
+- DMZs are used for hosting servers that need public access and a DMZ host exposes all ports of the designated host
 - Often used for gaming consoles, surveillance systems, or test servers
 - The device in DMZ is vulnerable to internet attacks and must be secured manually
+- Best Practices
+    - Use an internal API layer or proxy, not direct DB connection
+    - Only open specific ports like 80 or 443
+- Alternatively, we can use port forwarding

+#### Port Forwarding

+- Port forwarding tells the router to redirect specific types of incoming traffic to a specific internal device on your network
+- Ex: Forward port 22 from the internet to 192.168.1.100:22 to enable remote SSH login
+    - Here internet traffic comes at Router's port 22
+    - It is forwarded to port 22 of the internal server located at 192.168.1.100 (Private IP known to Router)
+- Usually, port forwarding rule is setup in Router Web UI -> Advanced, NAT, or Firewall Settings
+- Following things are required
+    - External Port (e.g. 80) - where the internet sends traffic to
+    - Internal IP (e.g. 192.168.1.100) - your device or webserver private IP
+    - Internal Port (e.g. 80) - where the webserver listens to
+    - Protocol (TCP or UDP) - depending on the application being served